 Note: Only metavariables originating from nested variables are generalized over.
 An exception to this is in variable blocks where all unsolved metas are turned into nested variables.
-This means writing variable A : Set is equivalent to A : Set l up to naming of the nested variable (see below).
+This means writing id : {A.l : Level} {A : Set l} \rightarrow A \rightarrow A the name of the level variable is A. l since the name of the nested variable is l and its parent is the named variable A. For multiple levels of nesting the parent can be another nested variable as in the refl['] case above